Mücke: Constituent municipalities

 Among these, Nieder-Ohmen with its 2,800 inhabitants is by far the biggest.
 The centre of Ilsdorf bears a certain peculiarity.
 Until the municipal reforms, one part of Ilsdorf lay in the old district of Alsfeld, whereas the other parts were called Solms-Ilsdorf and lay in the Gießen district.
 This owed itself to the village's history.
 Ilsdorf had formerly been a part of the Province of Upper Hesse in the Landgraviate of Hesse-Darmstadt, while Solms-Ilsdorf was ruled by the Counts of Solms.
 Even today, this former split can still be seen in Ilsdorf, as the village has two cemeteries at its disposal.

 Before the municipal reforms, there was no place with the name "Mücke", but there was a Mücke railway station on the Gießen-Fulda line (the Vogelsbergbahn) and a postal designation "Mücke".

-Despite what may seem obvious – Mücke is German for "gnat" – the community's name is of Celtic origin.
-It comes from much or mack, meaning something like "moist" or "boggy".
+Despite what may seem obvious – Mücke is German for "gnat" – the municipality's name is of Celtic origin.
+It comes from much or mack, meaning something like "moist","boggy" or "mucky".
 The name Mücke was mentioned in connection with this region in a Merlau parish taxation roll in 1482.

-In the constituent community of Flensungen lies Hesse's geographical centre point.
+In the constituent municipality of Flensungen lies Hesse's geographical centre point.